dolfin-adjoint/pyadjoint/docs/source/documentation/reaction-rate-learning/reaction-rate-learning.rst

   loss, learned_data = solve_reaction_system(mesh,T, num_steps, R_net,
                                              loss_func=loss_func)

-Then, we can already start the training process using the scipy L-BFGS-optimizer:
+Then, we start the training process using the scipy L-BFGS-optimizer for 100 iterations.
+Note that the training process can take a significant amout of time, since at least one solve of the forward and adjoint equation is required per training iteration.

 ::